isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 (c)	Make responsible decisions for yourself, your family and society; and<br><br>
 (d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE's Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

 ##### Overview of CHIJ St Nicholas Girls' School (Primary Section) SEXUALITY EDUCATION Programme for 2025